-It has been 12 years of hard work and amazing stories, and now, in the KiSS Radiothon of Hope’s 13th year, we’re going to go the extra mile to try and raise enough funds to purchase 13 new chemo chairs.
-Thirteen Chemo Chairs on the 13th Day of November of the 13th Annual Radiothon of Hope
+It has been 13 years of hard work and amazing stories, and now, in the KiSS Radiothon of Hope’s 14th year, we’re going to go the extra mile to try and raise enough funds to outfit a new Clinical Trials Suite in the Northeast Cancer Centre

 The success of the annual KiSS Radiothon of Hope is largely due to the generous contributions made by the citizens and organizations in our community.
 Your support allows us to continue providing care for loved ones here at home where they belong.

 Become a Hope Club member for only $15/month and help purchase much needed equipment for the Northeast Cancer Centre!

 The Physics Department has asked for a RadCalc update and upgrade ($18 000)